Confronting Abusive Language Online: A Survey from the Ethical and Human Rights Perspective: Ways to Move Forward

 \subsection{Grounding Research in Work from Other Disciplines}

 The problem of online abuse cannot be solved by AI technology alone as, ultimately, online abuse is a social problem that can be either amplified or mitigated with the help of technology.
-Instead of focusing on improving predictive model performance, AI researchers should work together with social scientists, anthropologists, psychologists, criminologists, human rights activists, and ethicists to understand abusive online behavior, its motivations and expressions, and how it is propagated through social networks, and to design communication technologies that encourage ethical behavior and discourage unethical one \cite{prabhakaran2020online}.
+Instead of only focusing on improving predictive model performance, AI researchers should also work together with social scientists, anthropologists, psychologists, criminologists, human rights activists, and ethicists to understand abusive online behavior, its motivations and expressions, and how it is propagated through social networks, and to design communication technologies that encourage ethical behavior and discourage unethical behavior \shortcite{prabhakaran2020online}.

 Social sciences, communication sciences, psychology, and anthropology have been studying online communication mechanisms, psychological principles involved in online communication, and conflict theories to understand the motivations and various processes involved in abusive behavior.
-For example, the communication studies suggest that online communication requires a communicant to be ``heard'' before they can communicate \cite{shepherd2015histories}.
+For example, the communication studies suggest that online communication requires a communicant to be ``heard'' before they can communicate \shortcite{shepherd2015histories}.
 Therefore, users struggle to exist as communicating subjects and use extreme statements to draw attention.
 However, once the online identity is built, it needs to be maintained to be able to be recognized by others and to continue to exist online.